Sports Watch Update April 2021

 Q2.
 2021 sees these brands & products at an interesting juncture.

 - Polar has thrown the dice.
-There might still be a Unite 2 but their future will comprise platform improvements and one or two new features.
+There might be a Unite 2 but their future suggests conservative platform improvements and new features trickling out through firmware.

-- Suunto is likely to be next to refresh their product line.
-Will they boldly push an S7 gen 2 or double-down on the Suunto 9 refresh?
-A refreshed Suunto 5 could also be interesting but the market has moved on a lot since its original launch and more than a simple refresh is needed to beat Coros & Polar.
-The S9 will never beat the Fenix.
+- Suunto now is next to refresh their product line.
+Will they boldly push the S7 further or double-down on the Suunto 9?
+A refreshed Suunto 5 could also be interesting but the market has moved on a lot since its original launch and more than a simple refresh is needed.
+S9 will never beat the Fenix.

 - Coros are likely to iterate rather than release new models.
 They have a conundrum though, the app needs significant work and, with the exception of the P2, Coros must realise that their company strength is “features” and their products can sell REALLY WELL if they get the price right.
 Thus if a next-gen Vertix could be $200-$300 cheaper, then it might be a game-changer.
 At the current price levels, it’s just tickling the Fenix 6 rather than even being a thorn in the side of the Fenix 5/5+

 - I can’t see Wahoo releasing another (cheaper) watch in the foreseeable future but as a company, they have a huge range of options open for their progress.